blurrycontour/zuul-gerrit/doc/source/reference/monitoring.rst

          The number of items currently being processed by this pipeline.

+      .. stat:: process
+         :type: timer

+         The time taken to process the pipeline.

       .. stat:: project

          This hierarchy holds more specific metrics for each project